niegowski/node-daemonize2/README.md

 All paths are resolved relative to file that uses "daemonize".

 ## Daemon
 Daemon control class.
-It references daemon to control.
+It references controlled daemon.

 ### Event: "starting"
 `function() { }`